Office of Business Opportunity

 About the Director

-Prior to joining the City of Houston, Murray served as legal counsel to New York City government for 10 years.
+Interim Director Murray’s commitment to public service spans almost two decades.
+Prior to joining the City of Houston, she served as legal counsel to New York City’s government for 10 years.
 During that time, she worked to ensure that the most vulnerable New Yorkers had access to social services and led programs that served to maximize housing options for citizens in a perpetually challenging housing market.